Albin Wolf: World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 On 22 June 1941, Germany had launched Operation Barbarossa, the invasion of the Soviet Union, which initiated the Eastern Front.
 In May 1942, Wolf was transferred to the 6.
 Staffel (6th squadron) of Jagdgeschwader 54 (JG 54—54th Fighter Wing), operating on the northern sector of the Eastern Front.
 At the time, he was made a wingman of Hans Beißwenger.
 II.
 Gruppe (2nd group) of JG 54, to which 6.
 Staffel was subordinated, was one of the Luftwaffe units fighting in support of Army Group Centre, engaging in the Kholm Pocket and Demyansk Pocket.

 Wolf claimed his first aerial victory over an Ilyushin Il-2 ground-attack aircraft, shot down on 6 August 1942 in the vicinity of Zubtsov during the Battles of Rzhev.
 Following his fourth claim, filed on 30 September, he was awarded Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) the next day.
 On 23 March 1943, his number of aerial victories had increased to 18 following combat in the vicinity of Leningrad.
 This resulted in the presentation of the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 30 April 1943.
 On 12 July, during the Battle of Kursk, Soviet forces launched its counteroffensive named Operation Kutuzov.
 The next day, General Paul Deichmann dispatched the equivalent of eight Jagdgruppen to defend against the Soviet 15th Air Army.
 That morning, Wolf claimed a Soviet fighter aircraft shot down.
 He achieved his aerial victories 37–40 on 2 August 1943.
 By 4 September 1943, he had accumulated 78 victories.
 In November 1943, Wolf was credited with his 100th aerial victory.
 He was the 59th Luftwaffe pilot to achieve the century mark.
 Wolf received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 117 victories on 22 November 1943.

 On 24 December 1943, following the German retreat during the Battle of the Dnieper (26 August – 23 December 1943), Soviet forces initiated the Zhitomir–Berdichev Offensive as part of the Dnieper–Carpathian Offensive.
 The Soviet advance threatened the German airfield at Bila Tserkva and II.
 Gruppe of JG 54 was ordered to relocate to Tarnopol on 27 December.
 The transfer was attempted under adverse weather conditions.
 On 29 December, 24 aircraft took off but only one made it directly to Tarnopol.
 Many aircraft were lost that day, among them Focke-Wulf Fw 190 A-6 (Werknummer 531087—factory number) flown by Wolf who crash landed the aircraft and was severely wounded.
-On 11 March 1944, he was appointed Staffelkapitän (squadron leader) of 6.
-Staffel.
+On 18 January 1944, he was appointed Staffelkapitän (squadron leader) of 6.
+Staffel, succeeding Oberleutnant Horst Ademeit who was transferred.